metagenomics/metagenomics-workshop/docs/bibigrid.rst

 Now you can start an OpenStack Instance::

-  java -jar bibigrid-openstack-2.0.jar -c -v -o bibigrid.yml
+  java -jar bibigrid-openstack-2.0.jar -o bibigrid.yml -c

 Once the OpenStack instance is running, make sure you **take note of its IP address**.
 We will need it later!